julien-muke/bedrock-chatbot/README.md

 4. Make sure you disable "Block all public access" to have public access.
 5. Keep everything else as default and click "Create bucket"
 6. Upload the `index.html` file that you created in step 5
-7. Go to "Properties" and scroll down to "Static Website Hosting" click on "Edit"
+7. Go to "Properties" and scroll down to "Static Website Hosting" and click on "Edit"
-8. Make sure you Enable "Static website"
+8. Under "Static Website Hosting", choose "Enable"
-9. Enter `index.html` for index document
+9. Specify index.html as the index document, then click "Save"
 10. Go to "Permissions" under Bucket Policy click "Edit"
 11. Paste the Bucket Policy below, that grants read-only access to all objects (s3:GetObject) inside a specific S3 bucket.